rishabh706/Weekly-Sales-Transactions-Clustering/README.md

 3. Used principal component analysis for dimensionality reduction.

+4. Used elbow method for finding the right no. of clusters.

-4. Trained using k-means clustering algorithm.
+5. Trained using k-means clustering algorithm.